adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 3. Go back to the browser and reload the checkout page.
 It should display the message in a styled box.

 ### Step 3.3: Payment Logic

+1. Go back to the file `blocks/commerce-checkout/commerce-checkout.js`
-1. In Line 470, before `// place order`, add the following code to create the session and set the payment session identifier:
+2. In Line 472, before `// place order`, add the following code to create the session and set the payment session identifier:

 ```javascript
 // Add payment session creation for PARTNER-PAY